ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

-right there, and then I saw the bottles as a family and I saw myself as the tyrant who was taking away a family member I stare at the fridge and the bottles and the other barrel in my hand
+right there, and then I saw the bottles as a family and I saw myself as the tyrant who was taking away a family member I stare at the fridge and the bottles and the other barrel in my hand four minutes I stared at them and I said what the fuck am I doing?